tianhsky/AjaxFormValidator/README.md

 # AjaxFormValidator

-A plugin written in JavaScript to handle form submissions and automatically render messages returned in JSON for each input element.
+A plugin written in JavaScript to handle form submissions and automatically render messages returned in JSON for each input element

 ## How to use it
 ###Page

 	<style>
 	.error_css_class {
 		color: red;